7 Search Engine Advertising Techniques Successful Businesses Swear By

 In recent years, search engine advertising has become the lifeblood of digital marketing campaigns of many small businesses.
 According to Iron Paper, the U.S. has the leading market share generating revenue of about $33 billion in 2016 alone.

 So what is search engine advertising?
 And how can you use it to improve your brand visibility?
 Let’s talk about that.

 What is search engine advertising?

-This form of advertising has proven to be a lot more powerful because people who use search engines to buy stuff reveal a lot about their intention – what they want to buy, or when they are ready to buy.
-Online advertisers have the ability to bid on keywords so that their ads will be displayed to people looking for exactly the products/services they sell.
+This form of advertising has proven to be a lot more powerful because these internet users who use search engines to buy stuff reveal a lot about their intention – what they want to buy, or when they are ready to buy.
+Online advertisers have the ability to bid on specific keywords so that their ads will be displayed to people looking for exactly the products/services they sell.

 Can you think of a better way to reach your targeted audience?

 There is a good reason why search engine advertising has grown so popular in comparison to, say, display or TV advertising.
 For example, you could bid to put an advert in the search query results when users in Miluakee search for “cosmetic surgeon.”